 However, the research team explains that as we age, these biological instructions are no longer available.
 However, when an organ is damaged with age or other circumstances, they are sorely lacking.

 That’s where cell glue molecules come in.
-Scientists can load them with information about which cellular molecules they need to bond with and even how strong that bond is.
+Scientists can load them with information regarding which cellular molecules they need to bond with and even how strong that bond is.
 Then, this cellular glue can guide the affected cells towards each other, thus promoting healing and regeneration processes.

 «